 MULTI-CREW PILOT LICENSE – MPL

-We will assign a personal manager to you who you can consult regarding signing up for the preferred course or any other related queries.
-We can also help you with legal documents, Visas and permissions or an introductory visit to the academy.
+We will assign a personal manager to you whom you can consult regarding signing up for the preferred course or any other related queries.
+We can also help you with legal documents, Visas, permissions, or arranging an introductory visit to the academy.

 Once you have decided on the preferred training program, your next objective is to pass selection tests at the academy to join the training.
 Your personal manager will help you book the time slot for the tests.